karthikziffer/karthikziffer.github.io/_posts/2022-05-05-siamese-network-for-duplicate-detection.md

-In this post, I will list out few applications of Siamese network from the paper [Using Siamese CNNs for Removing Duplicate Entries From Real-Estate Listing Databases](http://cs231n.stanford.edu/reports/2017/pdfs/7.pdf).
+In this post, I will list out the application of Siamese network from the paper [Using Siamese CNNs for Removing Duplicate Entries From Real-Estate Listing Databases](http://cs231n.stanford.edu/reports/2017/pdfs/7.pdf).

 <br>